Temperature sensitivity of a Thorium-229 solid-state nuclear clock

-\textit{Discussion.} In solid state nuclear clocks, the temperature dependence is a crucial systematic to characterize potential clock performance.
+\textit{Discussion.} In solid state nuclear clocks, where local crystal environment causes shifts and splittings of the transition, the temperature dependence is a crucial systematic to characterize clock stability.
 Here, we measure four of the five transition lines within the electric quadrupole structure in thorium-doped calcium fluoride at three temperatures ranging over $\sim$150\,K. We find that the frequencies of three of the transitions shift over a range of a few MHz when heated from 150\,K to 293\,K, representing a fractional shift of 10$^{–12}$\,K$^{–1}$ to 10$^{–11}$\,K$^{–1}$, in line with the \textit{T}-dependent shifts predicted previously~\cite{Rellergert2010, Kazakov2012}.
 Our measurement uncertainty at the kHz level is likely limited by the $\sim$300\,kHz linewidth of the VUV frequency comb.
-We do not yet know the degree of inhomogeneous broadening due to the crystal environment, but this can be measured by further narrowing the comb linewith.
-Regardless, this study shows that the transitions have a \textit{maximum} inhomogeneous linewidth on the order of $\sim$100\,kHz, which is orders of magnitude lower than the majority of optical transition linewidths in the condensed phase~\cite{Cook2015, Evans2016, Ngan2023, Ashley2024}.
+We do not yet know the degree of inhomogeneous broadening due to the crystal environment, but this can be measured by further narrowing the comb linewidth.
+Regardless, this study shows that the transitions have a \textit{maximum} inhomogeneous linewidth on the order of $\sim$100\,kHz, which is lower than other condensed phase optical transitions that exhibit room temperature linewidths on the order of ~100 MHz or higher~\cite{Evans2016, Ngan2023, Ashley2024}.